giordano/PolynomialRoots.jl/README.md

 Another Julia package for finding roots of complex polynomials is [`Polynomials.jl`](https://github.com/Keno/Polynomials.jl), by Jameson Nash and other contributors.
-Differently from `CmplxRoots.jl`, this is entirely written in Julia and does not depend on packages written in foreign languages, so it runs smoothly on all operating systems where Julia is available.
-In order to solve the polynomial, `Polynomials.jl` calculates eigenvalues of its companion matrix.
-This package does much more than finding roots of polynomials (among other features, it can integrate and differentiate polynomials), but `CmplxRoots.jl` is usually faster than `Polynomials.jl` and often slightly more precise.
+This package does much more than finding roots of polynomials (among other features, it can integrate and differentiate polynomials).
+In order to solve the polynomial, `Polynomials.jl` calculates eigenvalues of its companion matrix, but `CmplxRoots.jl` is usually faster by up to an order of magnitude and often slightly more precise.
 If you are after speed and precision, `CmplxRoots.jl` can still be a better option.

 License
 -------